ninarden97-stack/AI-Clinical-Research-Projects/AI-Clinical-Trial-Protocol-Analyzer/README.md

 # AI Clinical Trial Protocol Analyser

 ## Problem
-Clinical trial protocols are long and complex documents that require careful review by research teams.
+Clinical trial protocols often exceed 150–300 pages and require manual extraction of key elements such as endpoints, eligibility criteria, and safety considerations.
+Protocol review can delay trial startup and regulatory submissions.

 ## Concept
 An AI workflow that extracts key structured information from protocols.